CATechnologiesTest/arete/README.md

-since it does not save intermediate join results between executions (A RETE-based engine would have a similar problem if a new wme was added in a match higher in the LHS and would do much more work if balls rather than gurks were being added and removed).
+since it does not save intermediate join results between executions (A RETE-based engine would have a similar problem if a new wme was added in a match higher in the LHS and would do much more work if "balls" rather than "gurks" were being added and removed).
 If we make one minor change, however:

     (defrule foo